Updated: May 2026

 The MSP model is built on recurring revenue, which typically constitutes 80% of total income.
 For every $1.20 spent on acquisition, buyers gain $1 in recurring revenue — a level of efficiency that rivals even the most streamlined SaaS businesses.

 This efficiency in Customer Acquisition Cost (CAC) makes MSP roll-ups exceptionally attractive.
+Understanding the per-seat business model helps explain why recurring revenue is so predictable.
 By consolidating smaller MSPs, acquirers can rapidly scale recurring revenue with minimal incremental cost.

 Consolidation Is Accelerating in a 40K MSP Market